 The Relationship Between Reconciliation and Forgiveness

 Reconciliation involves forgiveness.
 But it goes beyond forgiveness.
 When I forgive someone, there is no guarantee that we will have a restored relationship.
-It may well be that even after I have forgiven someone that we remain estranged.
+It may well be that even after I have forgiven someone, we remain estranged.
 Reconciliation, however, restores the relationship.

 Forgiveness and Reconciliation in Human Relationships